Troubleshooting Lync Whole-House Audio Systems

 Not all of my Sources are being displayed on the LyncTouch.

 Volume control on the Lync system ranges from mute (0) to a maximum of 60.
-With 60 unique volume levels, this gives you a fine level of detail for controlling volume.
+Having 60 discreet volume levels provides a fine level of detail for controlling volume.

 For most listeners, everyday listening will typically have volume set in the 15-30 range.
 Loud parties, or outdoor spaces, may require a higher volume setting, but you should almost never need the system to get above 50.

 If you are having to set zones to these higher volume numbers just to obtain everyday listening levels, then chances are good your system is not optimally set up.
-It is important to understand that the Source will output a volume signal level, but only the amplifier creates volume.
+It is important to understand that your audio sources will output a volume signal level, but only the amplifier creates volume.
 All other "volume controls" are simply attenuating (reducing) this level.

-- Traditional audio sources such as a DVD player provide a strong, fixed level audio output signal that is not likely to require any adjustment.
+- Traditional audio sources such as a CD or DVD player provide a strong, fixed level audio output signal that is not likely to require any adjustment.

-- If you are connecting a smart phone or tablet as your source, you are likely using what is really a "headphone" output.
-This signal level is slightly lower than a traditional source output when its volume level is at maximum.
-That said, a smart phone can be a great source, but don't reduce the signal further by reducing the signal strength on the phone or tablet itself - keep it at maximum and control the level from the Lync app or a LyncTouch keypad.
+- If you are connecting a smart phone or tablet as your source, you are likely using what is really a "headphone level" output.
+This signal level is typically lower than a traditional source when its volume level is at maximum.
+That said, a smart phone can still be a great source, just don't reduce the signal further by lowering the volume on the phone or tablet itself; instead, keep it at maximum and control the volume within each zone using the HTD Home Audio app or a LyncTouch keypad.

-Next, consider the app for the streaming service such as Spotify, Apple Music, Pandora, etc. Streaming service apps are primarily used to select the artist, song, or playlist you'd like to hear.
+Next, consider the app for the streaming service such as Spotify, Apple Music, Pandora, etc. With whole-house audio, streaming service apps are primarily used to select the artist, song, or playlist you'd like to hear.
 If the app offers a fixed volume setting, use it.
 If not, set and keep the volume level at maximum.

 Finally, check the level knobs on the front of your 12-channel amplifier(s).
 In most cases, these should also be turned all the way clockwise in order to get the most out of your amplifier's power.
 Adjust these level knobs counter-clockwise only when you want to limit or cap the volume for a particular zone (e.g. kids rooms or outdoor areas).
 Intercom levels are fixed so that you can hear the person speaking into a zone regardless of the volume number currently set for the zone.
 But note that reducing the level knobs on a 12-channel amplifier will of course impact the intercom level.